espebra/filebin/README.md

 ## Requirements

-To build Filebin, a Golang build environment (Go version 1.6 or newer) and some Golang packages are needed.
+To build Filebin, a Golang build environment (Go version 1.6 or higher) and some Golang packages are needed.
 The build procedure will produce a statically linked binary that doesn't require any external dependencies to run.
 It even comes with its own web server bundled.

 It is recommended but not required to run it behind a TLS/SSL proxy such as [Hitch](http://hitch-tls.org/) and web cache such as [Varnish Cache](https://www.varnish-cache.org/).
 Example configurations for these [are provided](etc/).